4 useful tips on starting your business with no money or capital

 There are several pros and cons to each of these types of business.
 The main differences between the three include the following variables: set up processes, how much control you have over your business, running costs, privacy, liability, financing availability and tax guidelines.

-To acquaint yourself with each type in detail, read our complete guide on how to register a business in the UK.
 If you choose to set up a limited company, you can register your business for free with Tide.
 We’ll also open a business bank account for you (also FREE) and if you need to, you can opt for a virtual office address to keep your home address/home office space private (there’s a small fee for this).
 Ready?
 Get started.

 As long you’re building and setting up something people want, you’re on track to succeed in your new business endeavour.